 If Supplier does not meet the agreed delivery date, a fine of 0.25% will be installed for each day the delivery date is exceeded, with a maximum of 20% (80 days).
 This fine will be deducted from the owed amount after completion and installation.
 This stipulation replaces Art.
 8.4 of Purchasing Conditions for Goods TNO – 2022.
 This fine will be waived when Supplier can motivate the delay in a manner acceptable to TNO.
 TNO will receive a delivery update every two days from Supplier.

-<OPTIONAL> The agreed [Price(s)] for the Goods shall be fixed during the first calendar year of this Agreement.
-The Prices for the following calendar year shall be adjusted at the latest on [date] of the preceding calendar year in accordance with the consumer price index ("CPI index") of the CBS.
-The monthly figure of the third month prior to the date of the Price adjustment shall be used, whereby the monthly figure of the month prior to the entry into force of the Agreement shall be set at 100%.

-<OPTIONAL> In addition to the penalty clause contained in clause 18.7 of the PC Goods 2022, the following penalty clause shall apply.
-If the Goods are not delivered within the agreed term, the Supplier shall owe TNO an immediately payable penalty of [insert] of the Price of the relevant Item for each day that this failure continues, up to a maximum of [insert].

 Contact persons

 The contact person for TNO is [insert].
 The contact person for the Supplier is [insert].